Transient Synovitis Workup

 Although extremely accurate for detecting an intracapsular effusion, ultrasonography does not assist in determining the cause and is used best to guide hip aspiration.
 An effusion is present if ultrasound demonstrates capsular distension greater than 2 mm.
 Occasionally, the radiologist can differentiate between transient synovitis and early LCP on the basis of effusion rather than synovial membrane thickening.
 However, ultrasonography cannot rule out osteomyelitis or soft tissue infection.

-A study by Lee et al proposed that physicians may differentiate transient synovitis from septic arthritis by considering the results of an MRI.[13]
-This study found that septic arthritis demonstrated signal intensity alterations in the bone marrow of the affected hip.
-Yang et al confirmed this finding in a study on 49 patients with transient synovitis and 18 patients with septic arthritis.[14]
-He demonstrated not only the statistically significant finding of signal intensity in the bone marrow, but also found signal intensity alterations and contrast enhancement of the soft tissue in patients with septic arthritis.
+In settings in which routine aspiration of effusions is not performed, a magnetic resonance imaging (MRI) scan may help physicians differentiate transient synovitis from septic arthritis.
+[23, 24] A study by Lee et al found that septic arthritis demonstrated signal intensity alterations in the bone marrow of the affected hip.
+Yang et al confirmed this finding in a study on 49 patients with transient synovitis and 18 patients with septic arthritis.
+[25] He demonstrated not only the statistically significant finding of signal intensity in the bone marrow, but also found signal intensity alterations and contrast enhancement of the soft tissue in patients with septic arthritis.
 Furthermore, the statistically significant findings in the patients with transient synovitis included contralateral (asymptomatic) joint effusions and the absence of signal intensities in the bone marrow.
 Both diseases showed ipsilateral effusions with synovial thickening and enhancement.

 Previous